 All retained habitat will be appropriately buffered or fenced to ensure there is no accidental damage or encroachment from construction traffic.
-This will follow general best practice methods such as the Environment Agency Pollution Prevention Guidelines.
+This will follow general best practice methods such as were contained in the withdrawn Environment Agency Pollution Prevention Guidelines (PPG).
 This will address the following matters that are of particular relevance to ecology:

 - installation and maintenance of fencing at the start of construction;

-- · environmental awareness training for construction personnel;
+- environmental awareness training for construction personnel;

 - dust control;

 - appropriate storage of fuels,

 - lubricants and chemicals;

 - lighting, and

 - environmental management.